beat the freshman 15

 Stock your dorm room with healthy snacks.
 Keep sweets at a minimum.
-Instead, opt for healthier snacks, such as nuts, fruits, rice cakes, yogurt, pretzels, etc. Tell your mom to leave the chocolate chip cookies out of the care packages; ask her to send a fruit basket instead.
+Instead, opt for healthier snacks, such as nuts, veggies, fruits, greek yogurt, etc. Tell your mom to leave the chocolate chip cookies out of the care packages; ask her to send a fruit basket instead.

 Keep a food journal.
-If you are really worried about gaining extra weight, keep a food journal.
-It will allow you to keep track of how many calories you consume in a day.
-Write down everything you eat and drink each day and adjust your calorie intake to your findings.
+If you are really worried about gaining extra weight, download a food journal or calorie counter app on your phone or tablet.
+These apps will allow you to keep track of how many calories you consume in a day.
+Record everything you eat and drink each day and adjust your calorie intake to your findings.

 Avoid alcohol.
 Excessive alcohol consumption will make you gain weight quickly.
 One beer contains about 150 calories.
 If you do decide to drink (and meet the age requirement), put a limit on how much you intake.

 Drink water.
 Water is a non-caloric drink, and it keeps you well hydrated.
 Drinking water instead of sodas and sweetened beverages will help you avoid those unwanted calories.
 Try to drink at least eight glasses of water each day.

 Keep late nights to a minimum.
 If you stay up all night studying, partying, etc., you will be more likely to crave a midnight snack.
 Your unhealthy friends (who haven't read this article) will talk you into ordering a pizza at 1am, and then you'll regret it come morning.